devs-toni/assembler-projects/README.md

 ## Shopping Wizzard
 This shopping wizzard user friendly interface is make to simulate a shopping experience from choosing the size and color to make the purchase(on bank cards involved).
 Our project theme is carried away into selling electric kick scooters.
 To make it more fun we have added a timer during the purchase, if it exceeds you will be redirect to the main page.
-[See full project demo & sours code](Shopping_Wizzard)
+[See full project demo & source code](Shopping_Wizzard)

 <img src="./Shopping_Wizzard/assets/readme/electric-scooter-home.jpg" alt="Electric kick scooter - Landing page" width="600px">